 - Be prepared.
 What do you need in order to complete this project?
 Set up a space and schedule time to work on the project.
 Gather any supplies, materials, and resources you’ll need.

 - Eliminate distractions.
 It’s impossible to write if you’re interrupted or distracted every few minutes.
-Turn off your phone, close your browser, let others know you’re working.
+Turn off your phone, close your browser, and let others know you’re working.

 - Know your audience.
 This is one of the most common tips for writing, and while it’s not mandatory, it sure makes for less revising once you’ve completed your first draft.
 Are you turning this piece in to an instructor?
 Submitting it to a magazine?
 Self-publishing?
 Who will read it?

 - Be familiar with your genre.
 Sci-fi fans don’t want to read a book written by someone who’s never read any sci-fi books.
 If you don’t know your genre, you can’t possibly know your audience.
-Besides, if you don’t read in a particular genre, why would you want to write in it?
+Besides, if you don’t read a particular genre, why would you want to write it?

 - Choose a style guide.
 There’s one style guide for journalism, one for medical writing, and another for everything else.
 If you’re submitting this project to a target publication or an agent (or if you’re self-publishing it), make sure you know which style guide you should follow.

 - Brainstorm and outline.
 Nothing ruins a good writing session like realizing you have no idea what you’re trying to accomplish.
-Take a few minutes to jot down all ideas related to the project, then spend some time drawing up an outline.
+Take a few minutes to jot down all ideas related to the project, and then spend some time drawing up an outline.
 You don’t have to follow it to the letter, but it will come in handy as a kind of road map.

 - Conduct credible research.
 Most writing projects require some research.
 Whether you need the population of a city or the distance to another planet, check your facts and make sure your logic lines up.
 Also, make sure your sources are credible.
 Don’t gather your data from the first website you come across.

 - Take breaks and stay healthy.
-If you’re writing for long periods, take a ten minute break every hour.
+If you’re writing for long periods, take a ten-minute break every hour.
 If you’re working on a long-term project, make sure you stay healthy by eating nutritious foods and getting plenty of exercise.
 It might take time away from your writing, but it will also make your writing better.

-- Don’t procrastinate and when you reach goals, reward yourself.
+- Don’t procrastinate and when you reach goals; reward yourself.
 Writing requires a tremendous amount of discipline.
 It’s easy to procrastinate if there isn’t a boss hovering over your shoulder and pointing at the clock.
 Establish milestones for your project and reward yourself whenever you reach one.

 - Stay inspired.
 Passion ebbs and flows, and so do ideas.
-But you can keep yourself motivated by figuring out what inspires you and regular imbibing in it.
+But you can keep yourself motivated by figuring out what inspires you and regularly imbibing in it.
 Maybe books on the craft of writing keep you excited about your project.
 Reading or watching movies in your genre might help you stay motivated and inspired.

 - Complete a rough draft.
 While you’re drafting, turn off your inner editor and don’t scrutinize every word or sentence.
 Let the ideas flow and let the scenes and ideas move forward.
 You can fix it up later.

-- Keep it simple: use clear, concise writing.
+- Keep it simple: Use clear, concise writing.
 For some audiences, you might ignore this rule, but keep in mind that the simpler and more accessible your writing is, the more people it will be able to reach.